 Ending Alimony Upon Cohabitation – Under the revised law, the New Jersey courts have the power to terminate or suspend alimony payments to a former spouse who cohabitates with a new partner, short or remarriage.
 Our Courts have long had the ability to modify an alimony award upon cohabitation, and this power arguably continues.

 Reducing Obligations for Out-of-Work Payers – If you have been out of work for 90 days or longer, you can now seek to have your alimony payment obligation reduced.

 The End of Permanent Alimony in New Jersey

 Along with these changes, perhaps the single most important change brought about by the Alimony Reform Act is that it brings a close to permanent alimony in New Jersey.
 The words “permanent alimony” in the statute are replaced with “open durational alimony.”
 If a payor party should elect to retire upon reaching the age where he or she would be eligible for full social security benefits, the retirement will be rebuttably presumed to be in good faith.
 That does not necessarily mean that alimony will end, because the presumption can be rebutted under certain circumstances.
 This presumption applies not only to new divorces, but arguably to existing permanent alimony awards as well.
 Read more about the current alimony options under New Jersey law.

 Romanowski Law Offices | Trusted Authorities on NJ Divorce

 The family law attorneys at Romanowski Law Offices are widely recognized as experienced and knowledgeable in all divorce-related matters under New Jersey law, including the changes under the Alimony Reform Act.
-If you would like to speak with one of our lawyers about your divorce, please call (732) 603-8585 or request a free consultation online today.
+If you would like to speak with one of our lawyers about your divorce, please call (732) 603-8585 or request an expert consultation online today.